 Are you hooked and ready to start a new chapter of your life teaching English in Spain?
 EU citizens don’t require a visa, they just have to apply for a residence permit.

 American and most non-EU teachers do need to acquire a visa to teach in Spain.
 The good news is that The North American Language and Culture Assistants grant program sponsored by Spain’s Ministry of Education can help you.
 It is available to American and Canadian citizens who are fluent in English or French, and it places language assistants in public schools for 8-9 months.

 The BEDA (Bilingual English Development and Assessment) is another program, which operates mostly in private Catholic schools around Madrid.

 TEFL Org students and graduates can apply for positions in our TEFL Jobs Centre, so make sure to keep an eye out for jobs in Spain!

 Take advantage of the abundance of opportunities in this vibrant part of the world.
 Enjoy the wonders and culture of Spain, learn Spanish, and share your knowledge of English!

 Want to learn more about teaching English in Spain?
-Take a look at our Spain country guide.
+Please take a look at our Teaching in Spain guide.